JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
 The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men.
 It is futile to talk about a revival of primitive Christianity; you must go forward from where you find yourselves.
 (2084)

-There have been many most wonderful lives lived over the past 2000 years by men and women who truly discovered the meaning of  "living as Jesus lived."
+There have been many most wonderful lives lived over the past 2000 years by men and women who truly discovered the meaning of  “living as Jesus lived.”
 So what was it that they discovered in the Gospels that acted so uniquely as their guiding light?

-Along with the earliest of the Christians they were probably all aware of our indwelling by the Spirit of the Father--most often referred to by Paul and by John in verses such as "Know you not that you are the temple of God, that the Spirit of God dwells within you," (1 Cor.
-3:16) and "if we love one another, God dwells in us, and his love is perfected in us."
+Along with the earliest of the Christians they were probably all aware of our indwelling by the Spirit of the Father--most often referred to by Paul and by John in verses such as “Know you not that you are the temple of God, that the Spirit of God dwells within you,” (1 Cor.
+3:16) and “if we love one another, God dwells in us, and his love is perfected in us.”
 (1 John 4:12)

-But their primary source of understanding of the mind of Jesus almost certainly had its foundations in the "Sermon on the Mount," as presented in the Gospel of Matthew, plus some simple parable stories that Jesus used so expertly.
+But their primary source of understanding of the mind of Jesus almost certainly had its foundations in the “Sermon on the Mount,” as presented in the Gospel of Matthew, plus some simple parable stories that Jesus used so expertly.

 The Sermon on the Mount begins with what have been called: